dingleton/python_tutorials/README.md

 a. sqlite_test3.py creates a database/table.
 This must be run first and will create the file "Magnificent_Motors.db"
 b. sqlite_test4.py interrogates the database
 c. sqlite_test5.py modifies & deletes some values

+Reading from an Excel file, handling exceptions, checking the type/instance of data in the cell and that it is within sensible limits
+a.
+Excel_read_exception.py does the above function on file ...
+b. car_stock.xlsx - this contains a sample list of cars in stock at a car dealer.